lyuchao/Distributional-Finite-Difference-Method/README.md

 If you use own code to implement your project, please cite at least one paper below

 ## Fundings support
-National Science Foundation (EAR-1758198)
-France-Berkeley fund (FBF-10-2019)
-the Young Scientists Fund of the National Natural Science Foundation of China (Grant No. 42004045)
+National Science Foundation (EAR-1758198) Barbara Romanowicz France-Berkeley fund (FBF-10-2019)  Yder Masson the Young Scientists Fund of the National Natural Science Foundation of China (Grant No. 42004045) Chao Lyu
-the National high-level talent special support plan (Grant No. Liang Zhao)
+the National high-level talent special support plan (Grant No. )

 ## Presentations